 Email | 972.350.4733

 Ball brings to LISD 33 years of experience in Texas public school finance and numerous certifications.
 Prior to working at LISD, he served as Assistant Superintendent for Finance and Human Resources for Rockwall ISD.
 He was the Chief Financial Officer at Galena Park ISD from 2009-2012.
 He was the Deputy Superintendent for Business and Operations at College Station ISD from 2001-2009.
 Ball was the Chief Financial Officer at Sulphur Springs ISD from 1997-2001.
-From 1983-1997, he was a partner and shareholder at Scott Singleton Fincher & Co.
-PC in Greenville, Texas, where he conducted Texas public school audits.
+From 1983-1997, he was a partner and shareholder at an accounting firm in northeast Texas, where he conducted Texas public school audits.